 Together with us you will take part in the restoration process of the house and learn old building and restoring techniques using cob, wood and stone.
 You will learn more about gardening, pruning trees and vines, making wine, baking bread etc. If you already have some knowledge of the above we are happy to learn from you!

 We will introduce you into the social, cultural and economic context and help you discover the whole area of western Romania.
 When more workawayers stay at the house, the experience can be more fun and enjoyable.
-We can help revive community life, bring back traditions and set an example in building restoring.
+Since we started our NGO we help revive community life, bring back traditions and set an example in building restoring.

 Remember: you will have to take care of the house as it was yours!
 You will be more than a tourist and a guest, you will have to be a true local villager, a part of the community, with its rules and own lifestyle.
 You will have to be flexible and adaptable to the needs of the house, to what's going on in the village, to what needs to be done, each moment of your stay.